Azure-Samples/ms-identity-ciam-native-auth-ios-sample/native-authentication/NativeAuthSampleApp/README.md

-# MSAL Native Auth Sample App Public Preview
+# MSAL Native Auth Sample App Private Preview

-This is a sample application used to demonstrate the CIAM extension of the MSAL framework that is currently in public preview.
+This is a sample application used to demonstrate the CIAM extension of the MSAL framework that is currently in private preview.
-For more information see https://aka.ms/native-auth.

-Questions, issues, or feedback can be directed to idnadevexciamdublin@microsoft.com

 ## Prerequisite